cdanielw/poor-mans-broker/README.md

 use this, or a similar logging monitor.
 If not, the library will not output any logging messages, not even for failures.
 7. Registers a monitor capturing metrics about the message broker, using Dropwizard's Metrics.
+ You probably would want to configure the `MetricRegistry` before passing it to the monitor though.
 8. `build()` must be called at the end, to create the actual message broker instance.
 9. A `MessageQueue` is the object where messages are published. `MessageConsumer`s are registered at the time the queue is built.